OpenTasmania/oj-server/docs/kubernetes.md

 1. Download the latest Debian testing netinst ISO
 2. Verify its checksum
-3. Extract and modify the ISO to include the OJP Server Kubernetes configurations
+3. Extract and modify the ISO to include the OJ Server Kubernetes configurations
-4. Create a new ISO that will automatically install OJP Server when used
+4. Create a new ISO that will automatically install OJ Server when used

 The resulting image will be saved in the `images/` directory as `debian-trixie-amd64-microk8s-unattended.iso`.

 ### Creating a Raspberry Pi Installer Image

-To create a custom Debian installer image for Raspberry Pi 3 or 4 (64-bit):
+To create a custom Debian installer image for Raspberry Pi 3 or 4 (64-bit) with MicroK8s and OJ Server pre-installed.

 ```bash
 ./install_kubernetes.py build-rpi64